 - Books and Blogs are a great way to learn together and open up conversation

 Asking for consent

-Children learn and imitate behaviours by watching and listening to others.
+Children especially learn by imitation; by watching and listening to the behaviours of others.
 This is sometimes called “observational learning.”

 Because they observe and learn from what you do, modelling consent is one of the most effective ways to teach it.